-Participants who are 50 or older are provided a catch-up contribution limit of $3,000, which is unchanged.
+Participants who are 50 or older are provided a catch-up contribution limit of $3,500, an increase of $500.

 IRA and Roth IRA Contribution Limits

-The amount that can be contributed to a Traditional or Roth IRA was not increased.
-The standard limit is $6,000.
+The amount that can be contributed to a Traditional or Roth IRA was increased for the first time since 2019.
+The standard limit is $6,500.
 Savers age 50 or older can add $1,000 as a catch-up contribution.

 Traditional IRA Deduction Phase-Out Limits

 If you or your spouse have access to an employer retirement plan like a 401(k), you can separately contribute to a traditional IRA up to the maximum amount.
 Your ability to deduct that contribution is phased out at certain Adjusted Gross Income (AGI) thresholds based on your filing status, however.